barshy/tldv-transcript-extractor-/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements

-- [TLDV](https://tldv.io) for their meeting recording service
-- [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for inspiring the HTML parsing approach